jamesturk/jamesturk.net/content/posts/scraping-with-gpt-4.md

 I didn't think the answer would be yes when I started, but... definitely more than I thought.

 As I write this, GPT-4 is in preview and there's only one API method available, not the full range of options.
-This makes it more expensive.  $0.09-$0.18 cents per 1000 tokens, depending on the specifics of the request.
-That means each requests is costing between a quarter and a dollar based on the pages I've tried.
+This makes it more expensive.
+It can cost up to $0.36/request right now depending on the specifics of the request.

 For a one-off scrape that won't need that many requests, that might not be terrible compared to the time you'd spend building it.